 \section{Appendix}

 {A.\arabic{equation}} In this section we show that $\Lambda$ defined by \eqref{sharprate} is the sharp growth rate for any solutions to the linearized problem \eqref{0106}--\eqref{0108}.
 Since the density varies for a compressible fluid, the spectrums of the linearized solution operator are difficult to analyze in comparison with an incompressible fluid, and it is hard to obtain the largest growth rate of the solution operator in some Sobolev space in the usual way.
-Here we exploit energy estimates as in \cite{JFJSO2014} to show that $e^{\Lambda t}$ is indeed the sharp growth rate for $(\varrho,u,\theta)$ in $H^2$-norm. \begin{pro} Assume that the assumption of Theorem \ref{thm:0101} is satisfied.
+Here we exploit energy estimates as in \cite{HHJGY,JFJSO2014} to show that $e^{\Lambda t}$ is indeed the sharp growth rate for $(\varrho,u,\theta)$ in $H^2$-norm. \begin{pro} Assume that the assumption of Theorem \ref{thm:0101} is satisfied.
 Let $(\varrho, u,\theta)$ solve the linearized Rayleigh-B\'enard problem \eqref{0106}--\eqref{0108}.
 Then, we have the following estimates.